cocos2d-x/cocos-utils/README.md

 };
 ```

-You can see that, `code03.js` has no references, but on resource named `c.png`.
+You can see that, `code03.js` has no references, but one resource named `c.png`.

 The content of `code03.js` is simply like this: